 "But why can't I see what you look like?"

-Anne rolled her eyes impatiently.
-"Because we're imaginary characters and we only take on an appearence when someone creates us.
-But YOU couldn't be bothered to say what we look like!"
+Anne snorted impatiently.
+"Because we're imaginary characters and we only take on an appearance when someone creates us.
+But you couldn't be bothered to say what we look like!"

-David thought for a moment, struggling to come up with a description for his two characters on the spot.
+David thought longer and harder than he had ever done in his life, struggling to come up with descriptions for his two characters.
 "OK," he said at last.
-"Tom, you've got red hair and you're wearing a black t-shirt and navy blue trousers.
+"Tom, you've got red hair and you're wearing a black t-shirt with a Poke Ball on it and navy blue trousers.
 Anne, you've got blonde pigtails and you're wearing a red dress.
 And we're in a . . . forest."

-As if by magic, Tom and Anne began to materialise, taking on the appearences David had invented for him.
-Tom emerged with a shock of red hair, dressed in a black t-shirt with a skull logo on the front and green denim trousers.
-Anne wore a red summer dress and had matching ribbons in her hair.
+As if by magic, Tom and Anne began to materialise, taking on the appearances David had invented for them.
+Tom emerged with a shock of red hair, dressed in a black t-shirt with a Poke Ball logo on the front and blue denim trousers.
+Anne wore a red summer dress and had matching ribbons in her blonde hair.

 "What now?" asked David when his two characters had materialised fully and he found himself standing in a shady forest complete with a Pidgey perched in a nearby tree.